 - Serve Kothimbir Vadi as a snack or appetizer with chutney or sauce.

-Kothimbir Vadi is known for its distinct coriander flavor and the perfect blend of spices.
-It can be enjoyed both steamed and shallow-fried, and the choice depends on your preference for a healthier or more indulgent snack.
+Kothimbir Vadi is known for its particular coriander flavor and the idealize mix of flavors.
+It can be delighted in both steamed and shallow-fried, and the choice depends on your inclination for a more advantageous or more liberal snack.